 Toy drive and distribution of new toys is conducted in December.

-Are donated and distributed at the beginning of each school year.
+An annual school supply donation drive and distribution event takes place at the beginning of each school year.

 Donations of Household Goods

-Donations of new or gently used household items and furniture to help newly arrived legally resettled refugees.
+Donations of new or gently used household items to help newly arrived refugee families are welcomed.